 According to the BBC’s reports the alleged attack took place on Monday 26 August 2013.

 Accounts of the time of the alleged bombing span a range of six hours.
 A Human Rights Watch report states (p12) that the attack occurred “around midday”; the HRW report links to a further report by the Violations Documentation Center in Syria – a regularly cited BBC source -which claims (p4) the attack took place at 2.00pm and directly quotes activist Mustapha Haid as saying he first heard rumours of a “chemical attack” at “3 in the afternoon”.
 Haid then “immediately” went to Atareb Hospital to film the alleged victims.

-‘Saving Syria’s Children’ reporter Ian Pannell categorically stated in BBC Complaints correspondence that the attack happened “at around 5.30pm at the end of the school day”.
+‘Saving Syria’s Children’ reporter Ian Pannell stated in BBC Complaints correspondence that the attack happened “at around 5.30pm at the end of the school day”.
 When questioned about the time of the incident, Pannell’s sole BBC colleague on the programme, cameraman, director and producer Darren Conway, responded “I would say it was around, I don’t know, between three and five, something like that”.
-It is unclear whether Conway was giving his assessment of when the alleged incendiary attack on the school in Urm al-Kubra (Urem Al-Kubra) took place or was referring to the subsequent arrival of alleged victims at Atareb Hospital several miles away, where he filmed them.
+(It appears that Conway was giving his assessment of when the alleged victims arrived at Atareb Hospital, where he filmed them, which would put his account at further variance with Pannell’s as Atareb is several miles away from the scene of the alleged attack).
 Video of Conway’s interview at The Frontline Club, London, in which this apparent contradiction arose remains unpublished.
 The Frontline’s justification for this change in its usual policy appears unpersuasive.

 Another alleged eyewitness claims the attack occurred sometime between 5.30pm and 6.00pm.
 A contemporary Turkish article (translated here) quotes a Syrian doctor “who came to Turkey together with the wounded” as stating: